bdpedigo/talks/docs/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

 ---

+# < insert mind map here >

+---

 # Overview

 - What I mean by each of these ideas
+- Approach
-- Brief example / vignette (if I have one)
+- Brief proof-of-concepts
-- Interest / Feasibility / Significance
+- Interest / Significance / Feasibility

 ---